Disability Policy

 I. Introduction

 The Americans with Disabilities Act (ADA), a federal civil rights statute for individuals with disabilities, requires all state and local governmental entities, including the courts, to accommodate the needs of individuals with disabilities to ensure equal access to court activities, programs, and services (programs).
-The Sixth Circuit Court of Illinois (Court) has adopted the following policy and procedures to ensure reasonable accommodations, auxiliary aids, and services to persons with disabilities who wish to participate in Court programs.
+The Sixth Circuit Court of Illinois (Court) has adopted the following policy and procedures consistent with the ILSC policy to ensure reasonable accommodations, auxiliary aids, and services to persons with disabilities who wish to participate in Court programs.

 II.
 Policy